 When the Davis County Cooperative started in 1935, Burke and his family joined in February of that same year.
 Eventually other members of his mother's family joined also.
-These included his brother Perry and his wife Cora Lapreal, his brother Allen and his wife Lamonda, his niece Vivian and her husband Burton Dye along with two of Burke's sisters, Blenda, Thera and Buelah who married into the Co-op.
+These included his brother Perry and his wife Cora Lapreal, his brother Allen and his wife Lamonda, his niece Vivian and her husband Burton Dye along with three of Burke's sisters, Blenda, Thera and Buelah who married into the Co-op.

 Beecie told Burke she had dreamed of a place the Co-op would have for the family in Bountiful.
 When they arrived, they moved into a red-brick house with tall pines near the home place in Bountiful that Clyde had rented for them.
 Beecie said it was the same place she had seen in her dream.
 Burke stayed behind in Logan to finish paying some bills, but Clyde Gustafson left him with his motorcycle and a full tank of gas.
 By the time Burke had paid all his bills, he had no money left for gas and prayed that the motorcycle could get him to Bountiful.
 He had the impression to adjust the carburetor to run a little light and headed out.
 The motorcycle ran out of gas at the bottom of Elden's driveway.